 Located in Columbia County in the state’s northeastern corner, Centralia was a bustling coal mining community until the coal seam below the borough caught on fire in 1962.
 Within a few decades, Centralia was nearly abandoned, though a few hearty souls still live there.

-While nearly all of the community has been torn down, it’s still interesting to drive the city streets and see the curbs, sidewalks, and stairwells that lead nowhere, as well as the damage caused by the fire at places like Graffiti Highway.
+While nearly all of the community has been torn down, it’s still interesting to drive the city streets and see the curbs, sidewalks, and stairwells that lead nowhere.

 The community of Pithole (Charming name, huh?) was founded during the oil boom in northwestern Pennsylvania.